-• In order to bring the hope of Jesus to secular culture, we need to follow the example of Jesus and become a of .
+• In order to bring the hope of Jesus to secular culture, we need to follow the example of Jesus

+and become a friend of sinners .

-• is at epidemic levels today.
+• Loneliness is at epidemic levels today.

-The Great is that to be a good friend and love someone, we have to their lifestyle and worldview.
+• The Great is that to be a good friend and love someone, we have to

-• does not equal .
+affirm their lifestyle and worldview.

+•does not equalaffirmation

-In order to transform our culture, we have to be both in it and from it.
+• In order to transform our culture, we have to be both present in it and

+distinct from it.

-The first step is to the .
+• The first step is to count the cost .

-- Then, we start actively pursuing people around us in our spheres of influence-our (a Greek word used in the New Testament that means "household"). - We can our spheres of influence by being relationally in secular places.
+• Then, we start actively pursuing people around us in our spheres of influence-our

+oikos (a Greek word used in the New Testament that means "household").

+• We can expand our spheres of influence by being relationally present in

+secular places.

-Ask the Holy Spirit to lead you to a of .
+Ask the Holy Spirit to lead you to a of of

-- As you develop friendships in secular places, it's important to keep the following four principles in mind: - 1.
-Be clear that you're a of . - 2.
-Don't be surprised that non-Christians act and think in ways. - 3.
-Don't flaunt your when you're around non-Christians.
-Instead, let them see your supernatural hope, love, joy, and peace.

-4. the good you see in people.
+• As you develop friendships in secular places, it's important to keep the following four principles in mind:

+1. Be clear that y /ou'reafollowerof Jesus · 2.
+Don't be surp rised that non-Christians act and think in unbiblical ways.
+3. Don't flaunt yo non-Christian our moral superiority s.
+Instead, let them see your supernatural h when you're a 4.
+Affirm the good you see in people.